Bloc/swiftris-checkpoints/08-playing-by-the-rules.md

 At **#1** we added some logic to `newShape()` which may now detect the ending of a Switris game.
 The game ends when a new shape located at the designated starting location collides with existing blocks.
 This is the case where the player no longer has enough room to move the new shape, and therefore, we must terminate their tower of terror.

 At **#2** we added a function for checking both block boundary conditions.
 This first determines whether or not a block exceeds the legal size of the game board.
 The second determines whether or not a block's current location overlaps with an existing block.
-Remember, Swiftris will function with *trial-and-error*.
-We'll send our shapes to all sorts of bizarre places before we check whether or not they are legally allowed to do so.
+Remember, Swiftris will function by *trial-and-error*.
+We'll send our shapes to all sorts of bizarre places before we check whether or not they are legally allowed to be there.

 Before proceeding, let's add some convenient helper functions to `Shape.swift` which will aide in `Switris`' ability to move and rotate each shape at will: